infinitious/infinitious/README.md

 - 👋 Hi, I’m @infinitious
-- 👀 I’m interested in software developing; Mobile(Android,IOS), Desktop(C#),Web(html,css,javascript,mvc,Razor) and Cloud(Azure)
+- 👀 I’m interested in software developing; Backend solutions using Nodejs, Dotnet core framework and mobile(Android,IOS), Desktop(C#),Web(html,css,javascript,mvc,Razor) and Cloud(Azure)
-- 🌱 I’m currently learning; Developing Solution in Azure.
 - 💞️ I’m looking to collaborate on any Software Development Project
 - 📫 How to reach me owadokunbenjamin@gmail.com or infinitiben01@yahoo.com